 Reaching the most remote areas of Pakistan, the AKES has been providing quality education in Pakistan for over a hundred years.
-This includes pre-primary to higher secondary schools, as well as facilitating access to tertiary education through the provision of scholarships and other educational support services.
+This includes pre-primary to higher secondary schools, as well as facilitating access to tertiary education through educational support services.

 As a significant proportion of students impacted by AKES in Pakistan are from the rural areas, strong efforts have been made to continue to improve the quality of education in some of the most remote parts of the country.
 In the Gilgit-Baltistan and Chitral area (known as GBC), Aga Khan Schools were set up as early as the 1940s and have since contributed significantly to increase the rate of literacy and socio-economic development in these remote, mountainous regions of northern Pakistan.

-The AKES Pakistan currently operates over 150 schools in GBC, providing quality educational access to over 33,000 students in the area, of which almost 50 percent are female.
-AKES Pakistan also operates four schools in Karachi, three in Hyderabad and rural Sindh and one in Hafizabad, Punjab, with an enrolment of almost 10,000 students.
+The AKES Pakistan currently operates 148 schools in GBC, providing quality educational access to over 34,000 students in the area, of which almost 50 percent are female.
+AKES Pakistan also operates four schools in Karachi, three in Hyderabad and rural Sindh and one in Hafizabad, Punjab, with an enrolment of over 10,000 students.

 All AKES Pakistan schools follow the national curriculum and place special emphasis on English, Mathematics, Science and Information and Communication Technologies (ICT).
 The focus of AKES in Pakistan is on improving educational practice, as well as leadership in diverse and challenging settings.
 Other key areas include girls’ access to education, child-centred teaching methods, increasing integration of information technology in schools and teaching methods and teacher development.
 AKES Pakistan also prides itself on partnerships and collaboration with local governments and communities.